 - work samples or other evidence of academic promise

 The Admission Committee also examines the fit between applicant’s goals and the goals of the program.

 Admissions decisions are made by the Graduate Admissions Committee on the basis of review of each applicant’s particular profile of strengths.
 Admitted students have different profiles.
 Some, for example, have extremely high test scores or grade point averages; others bring unusually strong prior research experience.
-Deadline for Fall 2019 applications is July 15, 2019.
+The priority deadline for admission for Spring 2023 is October 1, 2022, and the final deadline for admission is November 1, 2022.
 All applications are reviewed on a rolling basis when completed.

 Educational Requirements for Admission

 Admission requirements to the Graduate School and the Nutritional Sciences Graduate Program are as follows:

 - A bachelor’s degree in a nutrition-related field from an accredited United States institution or proof of equivalent training outside the United States.

 - A grade point average of at least 3.00 in upper-division work (junior- and senior-level courses) and in any completed graduate work.